capsabogdan/Project-MLOps/reports/README.md

 >
 > Answer:

 --- We used DVC for pulling the raw data to our local machines from a Cloud Bucket, and then used it for pushing the processed data to a separate Bucket.
-Even though our dataset wasn’t particularly large it was convenient for us to have version control, since we were able to store it in a remote location, and simply use “dvc pull” to get the data to our local machine.
+Even though our dataset wasn’t particularly large it was convenient for us to have version control, since we were able to store it in a remote location, and simply use dvc pull to get the data to our local machine.
 Another benefit is that if we were to change our dataset (i.e.add more data to it), we could still store the previous version of the dataset in case we wanted to replicate an earlier experiment.---

 ### Question 11